-Advanced Editing Techniques Three Credits
+Advanced Editing Techniques

 This course seeks to develop both technical skills and aesthetic sensibilities in students who already have basic video editing ability.
-Students will become intimately familiar with the Avid user interface, learning new tools and timesaving techniques.
+Students will become intimately familiar with the Avid user interface, learning new tools and time-saving techniques.
 Approaches to editing specific types of programs such as interviews, dramatic narratives, and music videos will be explored.
 Multi-layered and animated effects will be covered, as well as graphics created in external programs for export to Avid.
 Offered in fall and as necessary.
-Prerequisites: COM 287, junior standing

-Technology of Electronic Communication Three Credits
+Technology of Electronic Communication